Dino Bravo: Death

-On March 10, 1993, Bresciano was found shot dead at the age of 44.
-He was hit by 11 bullets in the head and torso at his Vimont, Laval, Quebec home.
-His alleged role in illegal cigarette smuggling in Canada is popularly believed to have led to his unsolved homicide.
+On March 10, 1993, Bresciano was found shot dead at the age of 44 at his Vimont, Laval, Quebec home.
+He was hit by 11 bullets in the head and torso.
 According to former opponent Bret Hart, Bresciano confided to friends shortly before his death that he knew his days were numbered.
-He was a nephew by marriage of Montreal crime boss Vic Cotroni, and was believed by authorities to be involved in his organization for some time.
-He is entombed at Notre Dame des Neiges Cemetery in Montreal.

-His death was the subject of the sixth episode in the second season of wrestling documentary series, Dark Side of the Ring, airing on April 21, 2020.
+His death was the subject of the sixth episode in the second season of the wrestling documentary series Dark Side of the Ring, airing on April 21, 2020.
+In the documentary, longtime Montreal crime reporter Claude Poirier theorized that Bresciano was targeted after a cigarette shipment worth CAD$400,000 was seized by authorities.
+He also asserted that Bersciano had been known to Sûreté du Québec at the time.